Hello, I’m Tori Higa

 The Christmas Color is her debut children’s picture book (published by Little Lamb Books released in October 2020) and she couldn’t be more thankful for the opportunity.

-Tori currently lives in Southern California with her husband of nineteen years, Branden, two kids, and a playful puppy named Edie.
+Tori currently lives in Southern California with her husband, two kids, and a playful puppy named Edie.

 What I Believe

 I believe in taking time to smell the roses.

 I believe in taking my business seriously, but never taking myself too seriously.

 I believe that the glass is half full.

 I believe that the small things in life are actually the big things.

 I believe that inspiration is all around.

 I believe in vintage fabric – vintage anything really.